-\section{Ruzsa's Method and Hennecart, Robert and Yudin's Construction}
+\subsection{Ruzsa's method, and Hennecart, Robert and Yudin's construction}

-In~\cite{RuzsaRandom}, Ruzsa constructs sets by taking a fixed probability $0<q<1$ and a finite set $S$ and selecting subsets of $\Z^n$ by taking each element of $S^n$ independently with probability $q^n$.
-In our terminology, this is the same as drawing from $\alpha^n$ where $\alpha$ is the fractional dilate equal to $q\mathbbm{1}_S$.
+In~\cite{RuzsaRandom}, Ruzsa constructs sets by taking a finite set $S$, and a fixed probability $0<q<1$, and selecting subsets of $\Z^n$ by taking each element of $S^n$ independently with probability $q^n$.
+In our terminology, this is the same as drawing from $\alpha^n$, where $\alpha$ is the fractional set $q\mathbbm{1}_S$.